montecruiseto/scopemount/README.md

 Scopemount
 =========

-Scopemount is a set of free professional themes for Telescope, an open source Meteor app that makes it easy to launch communities.
+Scopemount is a set of free professional themes for Telescope.
+[Telescope](http://www.telescopeapp.org/) is an open source Meteor app that makes it easy to launch communities.

 [![Imgur](http://i.imgur.com/8yYLXiY.jpg)](http://scopemount.startrack.io)